albertodemichelis/squirrel/doc/source/reference/language/classes.rst

 .. index::
     single: Classes

-Squirrel implements a class mechanism similar to languages like Java/C++/etc... however because of its dynamic nature it differs in several aspects.
+Quirrel implements a class mechanism similar to languages like Java/C++/etc... however because of its dynamic nature it differs in several aspects.
 Classes are first class objects like integer or strings and can be stored in table slots local variables, arrays and passed as function parameters.